TezBaydu/Milestone-Project-3-Cooking/README.md

 - iphone 5 nav menu items not listed correctly
 - background image not showing
 - Profile: New member - Accordion to have a Create Recipe button in Accordion which gets replaced when a recipe is created
-- Create recipe: Ready in sum | Event listeners in prep and cook to publish sum in ready time

 ### Notes to consider
 - Message in GitPod stating Python extension loading and is constant.
 Info found in Slack and Gitpod community advising of installing an older version.
 Had changed from pymongo 3.12.0 to 3.5.1 but the Python extension loading message still appeared and I was unable to run app.py so have changed back to 3.12.0.